-Queens Public Library is partnering with Queens Defenders to create Youth Justice Courts (YJC) in our communities.
+Queens Public Library, in partnership with Queens Defenders, offers Youth Justice Courts (YJC) for young people, ages 13-19.
 The goal of the YJC program is to provide an alternative response to youth crime in the community.
 Youth who commit low-level crimes are referred to YJC by local precincts, where they are represented by young people just like you.
 By joining YJC, you will learn about the foundations of the criminal justice system and become trained to serve as peer defense attorneys, prosecutors, and jurors.
 You will have a say in how your peers can be held accountable in a fair and dignified way.
-This program is for ages 13-19.
+This program is only for young people, ages 13-19.

 Why should I become a Youth Court Advocate?

 As an advocate, you will help other teens avoid school suspensions, criminal and family court appearances, and potential violations of probation.

 - Build My Resume

 Becoming an advocate will teach you valuable skills and provide experiences that you can add to your resume for colleges and job opportunities.